MalcolmMcLean/babyxrc/README.md

 allowsurrogatepairs attribute.
 The main reason for using UTF-16 is to guarantee one symbol per character, so surrogate pairs are disallowed by default.

+There's an experimental \<dataframe\> tag which allows you to import CSV data.
+It is then written out as an array of C structs, with the fields determined by the header.
+This mihgt or might not work out in actual use.

+Sometimes the small things make all the difference.
+There is now a /<comment/>
+tag whcih inserts a comment into the output.
+It's vital for attaching licence data to open source resources that might be GPLed.

 Currently I use the resource compiler myself, and the intention is to gradually roll it out as a standalone tool for general users.